anhinga/2020-notes/attention-based-models/implicit-metalearning.md

 that that rich structure is what making the resulting model a convenient and efficient starting point for further learning.

-GPT-3 takes this **implicit metalearning** on a an entirely new level.
+GPT-3 takes this **implicit metalearning** to an entirely new level.
 Here is what one of the first authors of the paper is writing about this in the following thread:

 https://twitter.com/nottombrown/status/1266188687219384320